What is breast cancer?

 The Ontario Breast Screening Program (OBSP)

-The Ontario Breast Screening Program (OBSP) is a screening program designed to encourage women to get screened for breast cancer.
-The program screens 2 different groups of women who are eligible for breast cancer screening in Ontario: those at average risk and those at high risk.
+The Ontario Breast Screening Program (OBSP) is a screening program that encourages people in Ontario to get screened for breast cancer.
+The program screens 2 different groups of people who are eligible for breast cancer screening in Ontario: those at average risk and those at high risk.

-If you want, you can be referred by your doctor or nurse practitioner.
-But a referral is not necessary - you can call and book your own appointment.
+If you want, you can be referred (sent) by your doctor or nurse practitioner.
+But you do not need a referral and you can make your own appointment.
+Find your nearest Breast Screening Program location.

 Learn more: